Updated 21st July 2018

 - 20g (a small handful) raisins

+Take two refillable bottles: one for water and one for a sports or electrolyte drink (take what you used during training).
 You need to avoid under-drinking (dehydration) as well as over-drinking (hyponatraemia).
 Drink to thirst; the amount you need depends on your sweat rate, which will increase during hot humid weather and on climbs.
 Aim for 400 – 800ml/ h.
 The maximum you can absorb is 800ml.
-Any more will just slosh around your stomach and won’t provide any benefit.
+Any more will just slosh around your stomach and won’t provide any immediate benefit.
 Drink regularly (little & often), do not force yourself to drink or drink water excessively.
-Drinks containing electrolytes are recommended on rides over 2 hours or when sweat losses are high.
+Drinks containing electrolytes are recommended on long hard rides over 2 hours or when sweat losses are high.

 Check in advance where feeding and drinks stations are on the route.
 Use the opportunity to re-fill your bottles and stock up with food.
 Be wary of trying new products, though – stick to what you’ve trained with.

-You need to rehydrate and refuel.
 Sip water or a sports or electrolyte drink.
 Rehydration can take up to 24 hours so continue drinking little and often and listen to your thirst.
-A milk based drink will speed muscle recovery, as will sandwiches, yogurt, flapjacks and bananas.
+You’ll need carbs and protein, which you can get from milk-based drinks, recovery drinks, cheese sandwiches, yogurt, protein bars, flapjacks and bananas.
 Then go ahead and celebrate!